WilsonMongwe/hybridtorch/README.md

 # hybridtorch

 PyTorch based library for Hamiltonian and Shadow Hamiltonian Monte Carlo samplers for inference in probabilistic models.
-This library allows the user to perform inference on user-specified models.
+This library allows the user to perform inference on user-specified models implemented in PyTorch.

 The following samplers are currently in development:
 1. Metropolis-Hastings